cpliakas/php-project-starter/README.md

 ## Tools and Conventions

-Tools and services that this builder expects the PHP project being started to embrace.
+Tools and conventions that this template expects the PHP project being started to embrace.

 ### Dependency Management